devicetechnology/cms/README.md

 # cms
-Includes links to display information on managed macOS updayes
+Includes links to display information on managed macOS updates